goramartin/master-thesis/docs/papers/searching-ontologies/01-swoogle-search-and-metadata-engine-for-semantic-web.md

 - n-grams - segment of the text which spans inter word boundaries - sliding window
   - it should be better than matching whole words
+- for uris they use traditional bag of words vectors
+- internally they used information retrieval system

+## My comments

+All in all, the aim is to design a system for crawling and searching ontologies.
+The ontologies are ranked as important based on rational page rank algorithm (degree).
+Searching is traditional ir based on documents.